 You can also rent a locker if you don't want to carry extra jackets or your park bag throughout the day which is a great option if you want to save your back.

-Keep reading our blog to keep you updated on everything you need to know to prepare for a Disney Parks vacation!
-We have a team of writers working hard to keep you updated weekly on events in the parks and tips for navigating the magic.
-Subscribe to our free deals newsletter to receive helpful planning information, exclusive Disney deals, and access to the lowest priced Disney tickets anywhere.
+Keep reading our blog to keep you updated on everything you need to know to prepare for Disneyland vacation!
+Be sure to subscribe to our free newsletter to receive helpful planning information, exclusive Disney deals, and access to the lowest priced Disney tickets anywhere.
 You can find more information on planning your vacation here: